 What was your least favourite moment?

 I like a good cliffhanger as much as the next person, but I really don’t like pointless ones.
 At the end of episode eleven, Uzaki arrived at Sakurai’s door.
 Standing in the rain, she told him through teary eyes that she couldn’t see him anymore.
 The episode ended with that bombshell.
 Luckily, I was binge-watching the show and jumped straight into the next episode, desperate to see what had happened and how it might get resolved.
 Well, it turns out Uzaki had not done her summer homework and her mother was mad at her.
 The only way they could continue to hang out was if he helped her do it.
-They’d built some incredible tension and then threw it all away with this ridiculous reason.
+They built some incredible tension and then threw it all away for this ridiculous reason.

 Who was your favourite character?

 It goes without saying that I loved Uzaki and Sakurai.
 They are the focus of the story and I bought into their relationship.
-So, with that being obvious, I want to talk about the cafe owner and his daughter.
+So, with that being obvious, I want to talk about the cafe owner, Akihiko and his daughter, Ami.
 They were great and I loved the way they evolved as the story went on.
 At first, they watched from afar, but as the story progressed they got more and more involved and failed to hide their enjoyment.
 When they discovered that Sakurai and Uzaki had woken up together in the same futon, they instantly closed the cafe, slid a couple of pieces of cakes across the counter and asked them to go on.
 There really weren’t that many characters in the series, so it’s great that the side characters are so interesting.